GarrettPi/Branching/README.md

 Summary and cheat sheer of git commands, and practice branching.

+Text added in main branch.
+Fuck this noise.

 ### Basic commands
 * `git init` - initializes a local git repo in current folder